xyg-coder/min_llm_inference/README.md

 ## Plan

+* Learn the way to profile and benchmark.
 * How to use multi-gpus to accelerate
-* self_attention test is flaky (seems cudaMalloc failure).
-* Change the design from pdf to readme